Haar, Bavaria

-Haar ([ˈhaːɐ̯]) is a municipality in the district of Munich, in Bavaria, Germany.
+Haar ([ˈhaːɐ̯]) is a town in the district of Munich, in Bavaria, Germany.
 It is 12 km east of Munich (centre).
-As of 2017 it had a population of more than 20,000.
+As of 2023, it had a population of more than 23,000.

 It is home to the Haar Disciples, a team in the first division of German's Baseball Bundesliga.
 In October 2017, the Boards of Appeal of the European Patent Office were relocated to Haar.